ABOUT THE EVENT

 When will tickets for the individual sessions of the competition and the 2014 Smucker's Skating Spectacular go on sale?

-All single session tickets, including the Smucker’s Skating Spectacular, will go on sale on Friday, September 27, at 11am (EDT) and are available for purchase at Ticketmaster.com, through Ticketmaster Order by Phone at 800-745-3000, and in person at the TD Garden box office.
+All single session tickets, including the Smucker’s Skating Spectacular, went on sale on Friday, September 27, at 11am (EDT) and are available for purchase at Ticketmaster.com, through Ticketmaster Order by Phone at 800-745-3000, and in person at the TD Garden box office.

 Does my young child need a ticket?